-The Navy observes every precaution when planning and conducting at-sea training and testing activities.
+The safety of the public and military personnel is of utmost importance.
+The Navy implements multiple safety precautions when planning and conducting at-sea training and testing activities.
 Some precautionary measures include:

-- Ensuring impact areas and targets are unpopulated prior to potentially dangerous activities - Canceling or delaying activities if public or personnel safety is a concern - Notifying the public of the location, date, time, and duration of potentially dangerous activities - Implementing temporary access restrictions to training and testing areas when appropriate to ensure public safety
+- Ensuring impact areas and targets are unpopulated prior to potentially dangerous activities - Canceling or delaying activities if public or personnel safety is a concern - Notifying the public of the location, date, time, and duration of potentially dangerous activities - Implementing temporary access restrictions to training and testing areas when appropriate to ensure public safety www.MITT-EIS.com

 These measures, along with the cooperation of the public, enable safe at-sea training and testing.
-The Coast Guard publishes and broadcasts notices to mariners with location, activity, and duration information.
-Mariners are requested to read and adhere to the published notices.
+The Coast Guard publishes and broadcasts notices, and mariners are requested to read and adhere to the published notices.